patrickneil03/TaskflowRepoApp/README.md

  Separate dev and prod environments using Terraform workspaces

-🙋 About Me
+## 🙋 About Me

-I'm an aspiring Cloud Engineer passionate about AWS and DevOps.
+I'm an aspiring **Cloud Engineer** passionate about AWS and DevOps.
 This project is part of my hands-on learning journey and cloud portfolio.

 - 💼 [LinkedIn Profile](https://www.linkedin.com/in/patrick-neil-baylen-01b175159)

-📂 Other Projects

-🧠 AWS Certified Cloud Practitioner
+- 🧠 AWS Certified Cloud Practitioner